scotthibbs/FDLog_Enhanced/README.md

        freezes.
 This will be fixed.
 (Thanks to WW9A for finding this!) <br />
      * Edited entries are counting in the operator contact count given by the program.
 (Thanks to K9JAJ!) <br />
      * Really need to place the mouse over data about which operators are on what bands to a temporary pop up.<br />
-     * One operator's firewall started up and blocked outgoing data (receive only).
+     * One operator's firewall started up and blocked outgoing data (he was receive only).
         Once corrected his data was sent to others.
 It didn't seem to be a big deal that his data wasn't synced right away since his time was correct.
-Should we continue the
-       "ultra" precise time function in beta? <br /><br />
+Should we continue the "ultra" precise time function in beta 4? <br /><br />
 Anyway, I was ready to use another program for this field day since I wasn't ready with updates, but my group liked the program and wanted to use last years edition.
 I now have renewed excitement to continue adding functionality to this program.